aosp-mirror/platform_external_qemu/android/android-grpc/docs/grpc-samples/README.md

 This is currently an experimental feature, and as such there are some things lacking that might be important if you want to use this in production:

-- There is no authentication/authorization.
-The gRPC server does not do any authentication nor authorization.
-Anyone who has access to the gRPC control port can control your emulator
-- No TLS support.
-Currently the gRPC service inside the emulato has not turned on TLS.
 - Not all emulator control functions have been enabled.
 This likely means that the .proto file describing the interface will evolve.

-In other words, make sure you keep this port private on your network and be ready to recompile your code when changes happen.

-**DO NOT RUN THIS AS IS IN A PRODUCTION ENVIRONMENT**

 ### Introduction